This article contains affiliate links. We may earn a small commission if you purchase via these links.

 The 512 takes 2 AA batteries to operate and this makes for a longer and heavier build.
-It’s 11.5 oz and 5.6 x 2 x 2.5″ in size.
-It’ll take up some rail space, but it’s still much shorter than a LPVO (low power variable optic).
+It's 11.5 oz and 5.6 x 2 x 2.5" in size.
+It'll take up some rail space, but it's still so much shorter than a LPVO (low power variable optic).

 To get zeroed, adjustments can be made with a coin or flathead screwdriver since it features the cross-slot style.
-All shooters can depend on their 512 holding zero unaffected by thermal drift as long as you’re not popping off rounds in extreme conditions.
-However, its aluminum hood and 10 ft submersible body was made to endure the abuse of extreme conditions.
+I really like the aluminum hood and 10 ft submersible body was made to endure the abuse of extreme conditions.

-The reticle is the popular 1 MOA dot with a 68 MOA ring intended for close-range and fast target acquisition shooting.
-This EOTech is compatible to mount to both 1″ Weaver and standard Picatinny rails.
+The reticle is the popular, and one of my favorites, the 1 MOA dot with a 68 MOA ring intended for close-range and fast target acquisition shooting.
+This EOTech is compatible to mount to both 1" Weaver and standard Picatinny rails.

-With 20 brightness settings, widely available AA batteries, and a programmable 4 or 8 hour auto shut-off, the 512 is a simple and affordable holosight for both beginners and intermediate shooters.
+With 20 brightness settings, widely available AA batteries, and a programmable 4 or 8 hour auto shut-off, I would recommend the 512 as a simple and affordable holosight for both beginners and intermediate shooters.